carstonhenderson/hq-marketplace-backend-test/readme.md

 If migrate fails you may need to tweak the `.env` file to fit your local installation of postgres.

-## Endpoints needed
+## Endpoints to be used

 ### Product retrieval

-`GET` `/locations/:location_id/vendors/:vendor_id`
+`GET` `/products`

-This endpoint would retrieve all the products of the vendor, the vendor must be assigned to that location via the `vendors_locations` table.
+This endpoint retrieves all of the products for the vendor.
+Your goal is to call this from the frontend and display all of the results.

+`GET` `/vendor-fees`

+This endpoint retrieves the associated fees for this specific vendor.
+Upon customer checkout, you would need to call this endpoint and provide the related fees to the customer.

 ### Checkout

 `POST` `/checkout`

-This endpoint will take a cart array that contains products, along with a `vendor_id` and a `location_id`, it should have validation to make sure that the cart items belong to the vendor and that the vendor is associated with the location.
+This endpoint will take a cart array that contains products, along with a `vendor_id`, it should have validation to make sure that the cart items belong to the vendor.

+an example payload would look something like - (payload is validated)

+P.S.
+You can hardcode the vendor_id as 1 for the test

+`{
+    "customer_name": "person test",
+    "cart": [
+        {
+            "id": 1,
+            "quantity": 2,
+            "vendor_id": 1,
+            "price": 1099,
+            "delivery_address": {
+                "delivery_address_name": "John Doe",
+                "delivery_address_line_1": "123 Main Street",
+                "delivery_address_line_2": "Suite B",
+                "delivery_address_city": "Anytown",
+                "delivery_address_state": "California",
+                "delivery_address_zip_code": "12345",
+                "delivery_address_country": "United States"
+            }
+        },
+        {
+            "id": 2,
+            "quantity": 5,
+            "vendor_id": 1,
+            "price": 999,
+            "delivery_address": {
+                "delivery_address_name": "Alice Smith",
+                "delivery_address_line_1": "456 Elm Street",
+                "delivery_address_line_2": "",
+                "delivery_address_city": "Othertown",
+                "delivery_address_state": "New York",
+                "delivery_address_zip_code": "54321",
+                "delivery_address_country": "United States"
+            }
+        }
+    ]
+}`

-After validation this endpoint should create the corresponding database entries in both `orders` and `order_items` tables.
+After validation this endpoint should create the corresponding database entries in the `orders` - `order_items` - `addresses` tables.

-## Bonus points

-This is not needed for the test but would gain you extra points if you manage to fit it within the allocated time.

-- Create integration tests for the endpoints using Jest